debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 ### Implementation Approach

-At startup, `SqliteDatabaseSchema` queries sqlite_master for all tables and builds both maps in a single pass.
+At startup, `SqliteDatabaseSchema` should query `sqlite_master` for all tables and build both maps in a single pass.
 The SQL parser extracts column definitions from the CREATE TABLE statement.
-For each column it reads the name, determines the SQLite type affinity from the declared type keyword, and checks for `PRIMARY KEY` and `INTEGER PRIMARY KEY` (rowid alias):
+For each column it reads the name, determines the SQLite type affinity, and checks for `PRIMARY KEY` and `INTEGER PRIMARY KEY` (rowid alias):

 ```java
 SqliteColumn parseColumn(String definition) {